jasonola/datascience/README.md

 # datascience

 Welcome to my github profile !
 I'm Jason Ola, student at Université de Lausanne in Computer Science and Geography, and EPFL extension school alumni.
-In this repository you will find the work I've done so far during my studies at uni, EPFL and personal projects regarding Data Science.
+In this repository you will find the work I've done so far during my studies at UNIL, EPFL and personal projects regarding Data Science.
 I will be describing the folders in the same order as I completed the projects, and I intended to showcase my project the way I completed it at the time so you can see my overall improvements.

 Let me guide you through my files and projects !